 Spring 2017 Updates

-- She chaired a panel entitled, “Why Afrofuturism, Why Now?” for the Northeast Modern Language Association Convention in March.
+- She chaired and organized a panel entitled, “Why Afrofuturism, Why Now?,” for the Northeast Modern Language Association Convention in March.
 She also presented a paper entitled, “Speculations in Black: Livable Space, Conditional Futures.”

 - On February 3-4, she was a keynote speaker at the “BBC & the World Service: Debts and Legacies” Symposium organized by King’s College London.

 - She presented a paper at the semi-annual Society of Early Americanists Conference in Tulsa, OK, in March.
 Her paper was entitled, “‘Never Broken’: Penn’s Treaty in Material and Myth.”

 - Her book, tentatively titled History’s Imprints: The Afterlives of Colonial Books in Nineteenth-Century America, is now under contract with University of Pennsylvania Press’ Material Texts Series.